LOOKING AFTER THE ENVIRONMENT

-GROHE was selected to be part of the "50 Sustainability Climate Leaders" a global sustainability and climate protection initiative that highlights international companies that are pioneers in their respective industries.
-But how is GROHE pioneer in sustainability?
-In April 2020, GROHE was the first leading sanitary brand that achieved CO2-neutral* production.
-The basis for this achievement is the ambitious sustainability transformation journey which also included the switch of the plants to green energy.*also includes CO2 compensation projects
+GROHE was selected to be part of the "50 Sustainability Climate Leaders" a global sustainability and climate change protection initiative that highlights international companies that are pioneers in their respective industries.
+But why is GROHE pioneer in sustainability?
+GROHE was one of the first sanitary brand that achieved CO2-neutral production:

 For more stories and facts behind GROHE’s sustainability journey, have a look at our third sustainability report here.

-Now, GROHE takes the next steps in sustainability and further approaches circular economy.
+Now, GROHE takes the next steps in sustainability initiatives and further approaches circular economy.

 The overconsumption of resources worldwide requires a rethinking of the linear Take-Make-Waste model.
 That's why GROHE decided to become one of the very first brands within the sanitary industry to apply for the Cradle to Cradle Certified® Product Standard.
 In the Cradle to Cradle model, in contrast to the linear one, the product is manufactured in such a way that, at the end of its life, the components can be used to create new products.
-The certification process follows five criteria: Material health, material reutilization, renewable energy, water stewardship, and social fairness.
+With sustainability goals in mind, the certification process follows five criteria: Material health, material reutilization, renewable energy, water stewardship, and social fairness.
 Each product is then designated a level of achievement.
-Three faucets (GROHE BauEdge S-Size, GROHE Eurosmart S-Size, GROHE Eurosmart Kitchen) as well as the GROHE Tempesta 100 shower rail set are now Cradle to Cradle Certified® Gold.
+Three faucets (GROHE BauEdge S-Size, GROHE Eurosmart S-Size, GROHE Eurosmart Kitchen) as well as the GROHE Tempesta 100 shower rail set are now Cradle to Cradle Certified® at the Gold level.
 Cradle to Cradle Certified® is a registered trademark of the Cradle to Cradle Products Innovation Institute.